Turmeric for Dogs – DIY Dog Turmeric Chews

 You might take turmeric already for your own health.
 If you don’t yet, consider these health benefits of turmeric.

 Scientific studies have confirmed what Ayurvedic practitioners have known for centuries.
 Turmeric is more effective than many prescription medications.
 So much so, that Turmeric has been fractionated in the laboratory to isolate its supposedly “active” ingredient, curcumin.
 Turmeric contains about 5% curcumin in its natural form.
 By isolating curcumin from natural turmeric scientists assume that they can make turmeric supplements more effective.
-However, by isolating the curcumin, they remove from turmeric many of the synergistic components that are naturally found in the turmeric root, that actually increase the bioavailability of turmeric.
+However, by isolating the curcumin, they remove from turmeric many of the synergistic components that are naturally found in the turmeric root, which actually increase the bioavailability of turmeric.

 This is the problem.
 When taken in isolation, the curcumin is poorly absorbed and quickly metabolized.[i]